Brijeshtanwar/IMC-prosperity/README.md

 The ducks are back, and they behave exactly the same as in round two.
 However, after the previous round you had the opportunity to see what the rest of the market was thinking.
 Could you use that information to predict what your peers will do next?

 After the shock of dropping to an extremely low rank, we decided to not participate in Prosperity anymore.
-Still, Konstantin wrote some code for Berries and Diving Gear, which seemed to work reasonably.
+Still, Shrut, Dhariya & Namam wrote some code for Berries and Diving Gear, which seemed to work reasonably.
 The ideas were as follows: For berries, he hardcoded some values of the curve (buy at timestamp 350k, sell at 500k, either buy or sell at 750k depending on the overall day's trend).
-For diving gear, he noticed that Dolphin sightings would increase or decrease by a huge amount (+-5 or higher) if there was a true signal; a small change such as +-2 from the last dolphin sighting was very likely noise.
+For diving gear, Shrut noticed that Dolphin sightings would increase or decrease by a huge amount (+-5 or higher) if there was a true signal; a small change such as +-2 from the last dolphin sighting was very likely noise.

 For the manual trading, I decided to enter 9,959 after a bit of eyeballing, which was close to the optimal score of 9,969.
 Our algorithm also worked extremely well this round, propelling us from 926th to 60th place (we had the overall highest score this round, based on https://jmerle.github.io/imc-prosperity-leaderboard/).
 Looking at these results, my suspicion grew about our Round 2 algorithm, and I asked the moderators once again for our logs; it turned out that our algorithm was actually judged incorrectly!
-Therefore, though we were officially 60th place, we knew that we were 3rd place at the moment in reality.
+Therefore, though we were officially 298th place, we knew that we were 20th place at the moment in reality.

 # Round 4
 ## Algorithm challenge